druid-io/druid-io.github.io/_posts/2013-08-06-twitter-tutorial.md

 ```
 That's the result.
 What information do you think the result is conveying?
 ...
-If you said the result is indicating the maximum and minimum timestamps we've seen thus far (summarized to a minutely granularity), you are absolutely correct.
+If you said the result is indicating the maximum and minimum timestamps of the events ingested we've seen thus far (summarized to a minutely granularity), you are absolutely correct.
 I can see you are a person legitimately interested in learning about Druid.
 Let's explore a bit further.

 Return to your favorite editor and create the file:
 <pre>timeseries_query.body</pre>